 The Hight Court has held that an individual’s right to privacy has been breached by the publication of a news article containing information about him relating to an investigation.

-The Claimant was a business man and the chief executive of a UK company who had applied for an injunction to remove a news article from the defendant’s website in connection with an investigation into allegations of fraud, bribery and corruption by the claimant company.
+The Claimant was a businessman and the chief executive of a UK company who had applied for an injunction to remove a news article from the defendant’s website.

-The judge held that he had been misled because he had not been told about the company’s protests both before and after the publication.
-In this case, an injunction would have been useful, and it was likely that an interim injunction would have been granted.
+The judge held that in this case, an injunction would have been useful, and it was likely that an interim injunction would have been granted.

-The claimant could not rely upon reputational damages since he had admitted that the truth or falsity of the information in the article was not relevant.
-The claimant relied upon distress and embarrassment suffered as a result of the publication of the article and was awarded £25,000.
+The claimant could not rely upon reputational damages however, relied upon distress and embarrassment suffered as a result of the publication of the article and was awarded £25,000.
 (ZXC v Bloomberg LP EWHC 970 (QB) (17 April 2019).)